-Technological advancements and supportive policy measures have the ability to dramatically increase the future of wind energy development in our nation and our world.
+Wind has emerged as the most promising renewable energy source in India.
 Wind power has the unique ability to provide even greater sources of distributed energy production, which means less risk and a stronger energy portfolio.
 Our Policy framework in wind energy generation is extremely investor-friendly and an attractive tariff and regulatory regime provide a strong foundation for the growth of the sector.